 Founding Conductor / Artistic Director

-PHILIP SPENCER is enjoying a career spanning over thirty years as a full-time professional musician, including the roles of award-winning educator and composer, conductor of choral ensembles in the United States and Europe, church musician, and concert organist and harpsichordist.
+PHILIP SPENCER is enjoying a career spanning over forty years as a full-time professional musician, including the roles of award-winning educator and composer, conductor of choral ensembles in the United States and Europe, church musician, and concert organist and harpsichordist.
 In 2021, he conceived of the idea for a new philanthropic choir composed of both professional and auditioned amateur singers in Naperville, Illinois, the city where he and his wife Pamela (Vice-President, NaperVoice Inc) have resided since 1994.
-He will donate all of his efforts on behalf of this choir without accepting compensation.
+He donates all of his efforts on behalf of this choir without accepting compensation.

 Also in 2021, Mr. Spencer was named Professor Emeritus of Music at Joliet Junior College, where for twenty years he conducted both of the college’s choral ensembles; taught applied and class voice, harpsichord, and world music; and served as coordinator of the college’s Musica Viva Concert Series.
 Prior to coming to JJC, he was Chair of the Music Department and Director of Choral Activities at Grand View University, Des Moines, Iowa, as well as a full-time church musician in several large congregations in Ohio, Minnesota, and Illinois.